mn121mn121/Banking/README.md

 1. Launch the application.
 2. Navigate to the "Create Account" section.
-3. Enter a 12-digit account number and a 6-letter password.
+3. Enter a 12-digit account number and a 6-letter password and confirm password.
 4. Click "Create".

 ### Displaying Account Details

-1. Navigate to the "Display Account" section.
+1. Navigate to the "Show Details" section.
 2. Enter your account number and password.
 3. Click "Display" to view the account details.

-### Depositing Amount
+### Depositing/Withdrawing Amount

-1. Navigate to the "Deposit" section.
+1. Navigate to the "Deposit / Withdraw" section.
-2. Enter your account number, password, and the amount to deposit.
+2. Enter your account number, password.
-3. Click "Deposit".

-### Withdrawing Amount

-1. Navigate to the "Withdraw" section.
-2. Enter your account number, password, and the amount to withdraw.
+3. Select the transaction type and enter the amount to deposit/withdraw.
-3. Click "Withdraw".
+4. Click "Submit".

 ## Data Storage Format